 From August 15-18, 1969, an estimated 400,000 spectators attended Woodstock, a music event held in Bethel, New York, that quickly became a defining moment in the counter-cultural movement of the era.
-Nearly three dozen acts performed over the course of four days, ranging from the Grateful Dead to the Who to Jimi Hendrix, who closed out the show.
-With the 50th anniversary of this '60s milestone approaching (and various Woodstock 2019 events in the works), we're looking at some of the things about the festival you might have missed.
+Nearly three dozen acts performed over the course of four days, ranging from the Grateful Dead to The Who to Jimi Hendrix, who closed out the show.
+To celebrate the 50th anniversary of this milestone in music history, we're looking at some of the things about the festival you might have missed.

 1. Woodstock was banned from its original site because of toilets.